ashwinmenghar/interview/react.md

-# 🌟 React Interview Questions and Answers (Detailed, No Code)
+# 🌟 React Interview Questions and Answers

 ### 1. What is React?